mobimeo/teamchatviz/README.md

 Running your own instance of &#35;teamchatviz App
 -----------------------------
 1. Go to [api.slack.com/apps/new](https://api.slack.com/apps/new) and create a new app.
-Go to the App Credentials tab of the newly created app to get client id and client secret.
+Go to the `App Credentials` tab of the newly created app to get client id and client secret.
 Specify the following Redirect URI for your Slack App: `http://<hostname of your server>/api/auth/slack/callback`
-2. Create a Heroku instance of &#35;teamchatviz using the Deploy to Heroku button below.
+2. Create a Heroku instance of &#35;teamchatviz using the `Deploy to Heroku` button below.
 Specify the choosen hostname, client id and client secret during the creation of the Heroku instance.
-3. Navigate to `http://<hostname of your server>` and press Add to Slack button.
+3. Navigate to `http://<hostname of your server>` and press `Add to Slack` button.
 Grant all required permissions to the Slack app that you created on step #1.
-4. The data about your team will be loaded in the background and will visualizations will be available soon.
+4. The data about your team will be loaded in the background and the visualizations will be available soon.

 Run on Heroku
 -------------